Environmental Health and Safety

 Supervisor Section

-Employee Supervisors have the responsibility to investigate accidents of their employees and put in place corrective actions to prevent the reoccurrences.
+Employee Supervisors have the responsibility to investigate incidents of their employees and put in place corrective actions to prevent the reoccurrences.

-Most accidents in the workplace result from unsafe work behaviors.
-According to the latest research, they represent the direct cause for about 95% of all workplace accidents.
+Most incidents in the workplace result from unsafe work behaviors.
+According to the latest research, they represent the direct cause for about 95% of all workplace incidents.
 Hazardous conditions represent the direct cause for only about 3% of workplace accidents.
 "Acts of God" account for the remaining 2%.

-The next step is to gather useful information for the root cause analysis about what directly and indirectly contributed to the accident.
+The next step is to gather useful information for the root cause analysis about what directly and indirectly contributed to the incident.

-• Interview eye witnesses as soon as possible after the accident.
+• Interview eye witnesses as soon as possible after the incident.
 Interview witnesses separately, never as a group.

 • Interview other interested persons such as supervisors, co-workers, etc.

-A successful accident investigation determines not only what happened, but also finds how and why the accident occurred.
+A successful incident investigation determines not only what happened, but also finds how and why the incident occurred.
 Investigations are crucial as an effort to prevent a similar or perhaps more disastrous sequence of events.
-Research has shown that a typical accident is the result of many related and unrelated factors that somehow all come together at the same time.
+Research has shown that a typical work place incident is the result of many related and unrelated factors that somehow all come together at the same time.
 Although, this combination of factors normally makes an investigation very time consuming and resource intensive, the good news is that the accident can normally be prevented by removing only a few of the contributing factors.